tbensky/PhysicsLabs/README.md

 ## Lab 11: Sun Photometry

-Sun photometry is about measure the intensity of sunlight at a given wavelength, reaching the earth's surface, as a function of the depth of the atmosphere.
+Sun photometry is about measuring the intensity of sunlight at a given wavelength, reaching the earth's surface, as a function of the [optical] thickness of the atmosphere.
 There are some good papers in the `Resources` folder for this experiment explaining it all.
 Also see:

 * Mims, 20 Nov 1992, Vol 31, No. 33, Applied Optics, “Sun photometer with light-emitting...”
 * Mims,Vol. 80, No. 7, July 1999, p.1421, Bulletin of the American Meteorological Society, “An International Haze-monitoring...”